opd-ai/whisp/IMPLEMENTATION_SUMMARY.md

 - ✅ **Secure communication** with end-to-end encryption
 - ✅ **File sharing capabilities** with progress tracking
 - ✅ **Voice messaging** with recording and playback
+- ✅ **Media preview** with image/video thumbnails and inline display
 - ✅ **Modern UI** with theming and platform adaptation
 - ✅ **High performance** with optimized database operations
 - ✅ **Comprehensive testing** with >85% code coverage